 - VTECH Tiny Touch Phone

 - Fisher-Price Laugh & Learn™ Love to Play Puppy™

 - VTECH Sit-to-Stand Learning Walker

-Now consider: My granddaughter spends six to eight hours every week day at a daycare where the pre-school children range in ages from a few months to four or five years.
+Now consider: My granddaughter spends six to eight hours almost every week day at a daycare where the pre-school children range in ages from a few months to four or five years.
 All the daycare’s employees are female.
-This reinforces the message sent to boys that men don’t belong in the world of children.
+This reinforces the message that men don’t belong in the world of children.